Livy456/livy456.github.io/index.md

 >We use a multimodal system of **computer-vision**
 >**speech recognition** to detect the emotions
 >of the user in **real-time**!!
->And then the smart mirror processes the
+>The smart mirror processes the
 >detected emotion and responds, via a
 >**voice agent**.